meanjula/CalcJest/readme.md

 Function returns the sum of two numbers, Numbers are passed to the function as parameters.

-Returns the sum of given number or
+Returns the sum of given number or throws exception

 - if parameter is missing, throws an exception :`'parameter missing`
-- if parameter are niot number, throws an exception: `'only numbers allowed`
+- if parameter are not number, throws an exception: `'only numbers allowed`

 ## **subtract(a,b)**

 Function returns the difference a-b of two numbers, Numbers are passed to the function as parameters.
-Returns the sum of given number or
+Returns the difference of given number or throws exception

 - if parameter is missing, throws an exception :`'parameter missing`
-- if parameter are niot number, throws an exception: `'only numbers allowed`
+- if parameter are not number, throws an exception: `'only numbers allowed`

 ### Test cases for sum